 Faculty Advisor: Beth Dodson

-The Montana Druids is an honors organization within the College of Forestry and Conservation.
+The Montana Druids is an honors organization within the W.A.
+Franke College of Forestry and Conservation.
 We work for the best interest of the College including, but not limited to: uniting the student body, promoting better relationships between the students within the school and its alumni, and assisting other student groups in their functions through silent, steady work and united effort.

 The University of Montana Chapter of the Montana Trails, Recreation and Parks Association is a pre-professional organization for UM students pursuing a career in Parks, Tourism, and Recreation Management.
 We work to facilitate interaction between students and professionals and provide opportunities for students to gain real-world, hands-on experience while working with local, state, and national organizations that provide recreation services.

 Faculty Advisor: Elizabeth Metcalf